The Economics of Social Data: Introduction

 \paragraph{Related Literature}

-This paper contributes to the growing data market literature recently surveyed in \cite{bebo19}.
-In particular, the role of data externalities in the socially excessive diffusion of personal data has been a central concern in \cite{chjk19}; and \cite{ammo19}.
+This article contributes to the growing literature on data markets recently surveyed in \cite{bebo19}.
+In particular, the role of data externalities in the socially excessive diffusion of personal data has been a central concern in \cite{chjk19} and \cite{ammo21}, both considering a model with many buyers and one firm that acts as an integrated data intermediary and seller.

 \cite{chjk19} introduce information externalities into a model of monopoly pricing with unit demand.
-Each consumer is described by two \emph{independent } random variables: her willingness to pay for the monopolist's service and her sensitivity to a loss of privacy.
+Each consumer is described by two independent random variables: her willingness to pay for the monopolist's service and her sensitivity to a loss of privacy.
 The purchase of the service by the consumer requires the transmission of personal data.
 From the collected data, the seller gains additional revenue, depending on the proportion of units sold and the volume of data collected.
 The total nuisance cost paid by each consumer depends on the total number of consumers sharing their personal data.
 Thus, the optimal pricing policy of the monopolist yields excessive loss of privacy, relative to the social welfare maximizing policy.
-In contrast, we consider the interaction between distinct data and product markets.
-Importantly, our data policy and data flow are determined explicitly as part of the equilibrium analysis, rather than as being represented by a reduced-form loss of privacy.

-In contemporaneous work, \cite{ammo19} also analyze data acquisition in the presence of information externalities.
+\cite{ammo21} also analyze data acquisition in the presence of information externalities.
 As in \cite{chjk19}, they consider a model with many consumers and a single data-acquiring firm.
-Like the current analysis, \cite{ammo19} propose an explicit statistical model for their data; the model allows the authors to assess the loss of privacy for the consumer and the gains in prediction accuracy for the firm.
+Like the current analysis, \cite {ammo21} propose an explicit statistical model for their data; the model allows the authors to assess the loss of privacy for the consumer and the gains in prediction accuracy for the firm.
 Their analysis then pursues a different, and largely complementary, direction from ours.
-In particular, they analyze how consumers with heterogeneous privacy concerns trade information with a data platform.
-The authors derive conditions under which the equilibrium allocation of information is (in)efficient.
-In contrast, we endogenize privacy concerns to quantify the downstream welfare impact of data intermediation.
-We further investigate when and how privacy can be partially or fully preserved through aggregation, anonymization, and noise.
+In particular, they analyze how consumers with heterogeneous privacy concerns trade information with a data platform and derive conditions under which the equilibrium allocation of information is (in)efficient.